amy-langley/tracking-trans-hate-bills/README.md

 | static | Assets needed for documentation or literate notebook | &#x2713; | |
 | tmp | Directory for temporary files produced by running notebooks | &#x2713; | |
 | visualize | Notebooks that visualize the datasets in some way | | &#x2713; |

-There are some rudimentary visualizations in [aclu.ipynb](visualize/aclu.ipynb) but the bulk of my effort has been in scripts that download the actual contents of these bills.
-The trackingtranslegislation.com data includes ids related to Legiscan, a clearing house for legal documentation, and so I have provided [retrieval/retrieve_legislation.ipynb](retrieval/retrieve_legislation.ipynb) to download those from JSON data scraped from TTL's site.
-There is no host associated with the ACLU data, but I can infer some of the data locations anyways from other link data they provide to various states' own systems.
-This script can be found at [obsolete/aclu_retrieve_legislation.ipynb](obsolete/aclu_retrieve_legislation.ipynb).

-An archive of the data I retrieved from the Legiscan API can be found in [archive/](archive/).
-This is divided into bills, which contains the actual bills, and meta, which contains various metadata used in the process of retrieving the bill contents.

 ## Getting Started Developing